 Julia Lofting (Mia Farrow, Hannah and Her Sisters), an American woman living in England, loses her only child in a freak accident.
 Inconsolable after the tragedy, Julia is quickly institutionalized.
 When she’s discharged, Julia decides to leave her husband (Keir Dullea, 2001: A Space Odyssey) and start fresh in another town.
 She buys a spacious house and begins to plan for the future.
 After hosting a séance in her new home, Julia suspects that the spirit of her late daughter has returned.

 Reaction & Thoughts:

-Colin Towns’s music score gets under your skin.
-It’s hard to believe that this his first film score.
-Peter Hannan’s sophisticated camera work is also worthy of praise — Hannan’s work needs to be seen in its original widescreen aspect ratio to be fully appreciated, though.
+Famed English keyboardist Colin Towns’s (Slayground) music score is splendid, too.
+Town is able to convey an almost unbearable sense of melancholia that fits the film to a tee.
+Peter Hannan’s (Monty Python’s The Meaning of Life) cinematography is also worthy of praise — Hannan’s lushly atmospheric camera work needs to be seen in its original widescreen aspect ratio to be fully appreciated, though.

 Conclusions & Final Thoughts:

-It’s too bad that the film has not been released on DVD in USA.
+It’s really too bad that the film has not been released on DVD in the USA.
 The Haunting of Julia deserves to be better known — it’s definitely one of my favorite paranormal movies.
+The film looks great, and Mia Farrow gives a superb performance in the title role.
+Highly recommended!
 Color, 98 minutes, Rated R.